-The audited Company development process tailored and implemented by the 9202 Pulse Isolator Software and Hardware development project, complies with the relevant safety management requirements of IEC 61508 SIL2.
+The audited PR electronics development process, tailored and implemented by the 9202 Pulse Isolator Software and Hardware development project, complies with the relevant safety management requirements of IEC 61508 SIL2.

-The assessment of the FMEDA, which was performed according to IEC 61508, has shown that the 9202 Pulse Isolator has a $PFD{AVG}$ within the allowed range for SIL2 (HFT = 0) according to table 2 of IEC 61508-1 and a Safe Failure Fraction (SFF) of 90%.
+The assessment of the FMEDA, which was performed according to IEC 61508, has shown that the 9202 Pulse Isolator has a PFD{AVG} within the allowed range for SIL2 (HFT = 0) according to table 2 of IEC 61508-1 and a Safe Failure Fraction (SFF) of 90%.